ansmaryashina-prog/Uplift_model/README.md

 # Two-Tower Uplift Model — Scooter User Retention

-Code for a bachelor's thesis.
+Code for a master's thesis.
 Implements a Two-Tower MLP uplift model that estimates the individual treatment effect of a gift (incentive) on the probability of a user returning to a scooter-sharing service.

 ## Repository structure